agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   - 93% chance of working 40 years with 20% donations
   - In total, 88% chance of success

-- DS as a means of earning to give (US)
+- DS as a means of ETG (US)

-  The career path should probably look like this: I should be able to get jobs in europe within Google or Facebook and slowly plot my migration with an L1.
+  The career path should probably look like this: I should be able to get jobs in Europe within Google or Facebook and slowly plot my migration with an L1.
 I could also do a one year masters for example to move to the US.